Emil1577/EmilR-Profile-Dec2022/README.md

                     <h2>  My Work </h2>

-Class elemtn "mywork:, include photos for each class and a Javascript.
+Class "mywork:, include photos for each class and a Javascript.
 CSS file is created to properly distribute the images and when you scroll to the image, the image will enlarge.

                 <div class="mywork">